GuoJiashu/JJJ/README.md

 This code above is main part of {loop_forever} after enabling the USART1, load {USART_ISR} and error checking to this function.
 For receiving the characters from computer, the port of USART_RDR is enable and stored into the R3.
 However, it should consider whether the buffer is full or not, the {incoming_counter} is used to check if the received data stored into buffer exceed the size of buffer.
 It would automatically jump to reset function to UART receiver while the string of character is oversizing.
 After that, the system would stop to loop if the receved character matche the {terminating_char}, otherwise, it will loop forever until the expected character matches with the string of data received.
 We will see the data we input from PuTTY appears on the address 0x20000000

 ## Task C
+For this part, we just enabled the clock and change the baud rate, we use formula 8m/expected baud rate, we choose 57600, and we will have result 0x8C, then if we use PuTTY, we just need to turn to the right baud rate, we will see the transmission.

 ## Task D
 This task is the combination of pervious first two tasks of this exercise.
 The function below is used to receive the input message of string through the port of {USART_RDR} which stored by R3.
 The system would keep storing the value until the terminate character is detected.